 Mall of America

-Being the mecca of shopping to satiate even the most ravenous bargain hunter, the Mall of America has decadent dinner options for the whole family, amusement park rides, special events (check the schedule to plan around something fun for kids), and so many offerings for families.
+The Mall of America is the mecca of shopping designed to satiate even the most ravenous bargain hunter.
+It also has decadent dinner options for the whole family, amusement park rides, special events (check the schedule to plan around something fun for kids), and so many offerings for families.

 Check out the Top Ten Things for Families to do in Minnesota to get started planning year-round fun in this playground of lakes – frozen or not!

 Pin this to bookmark all the holiday fun; we update it yearly: